 The day after Independence Day, July 5, is often the busiest day of the year for many animal shelters, as they work to safely catch, identify, and return local pets spooked by annual fireworks displays.
-To help make the holiday a safe, happy one for all, pet travel and lifestyle resource BringFido shared tips for keeping pets—particularly dogs—calm and safe during the festivities, whether you’re planning to go to a large fireworks show and leave your pup at home or you’re celebrating in your backyard.
+To help make the holiday‚and every other occasion involving fireworks, including New Year’s Eve—a safe, happy one for all, pet travel and lifestyle resource BringFido shared tips for keeping pets (particularly dogs) calm and safe during the festivities, whether you’re planning to go to a large fireworks show and leave your pup at home or you’re celebrating with a backyard party.

 1. Bring your dog inside for the whole day and night leading up to the 4th, or even a few days before, if you know people in your area plan to celebrate early.
 Your dog may not be a flight-risk, but if he or she is spooked by the fireworks, it could be all too easy for him or her to escape your yard and attempt to run away.

-2. If you know your pet is afraid of loud noises, do not bring him or her to a fireworks show.
+2. If you know your pets are afraid of loud noises, do not bring them to a fireworks show.
 Your pets will not suddenly overcome their fear, and the last thing you should do is introduce them to a situation where they will be stressed and panicked.